389ds/389ds.github.io/docs/389ds/FAQ/faq.md

 The characteristics of an RDMBS are:

 -   very fast write operations (think TPS)
--   dynamic data
+-   dynamic, yet highly structured data
 -   tables with rows and columns, with key relations between tables
 -   no standard on the wire protocol - vendors must provide ODBC or JDBC drivers
--   tightly coupled replication - Two Phase Commit
+-   tightly coupled, vendor specific replication - Two Phase Commit

 ### What is LDAP?